astampoulis/website-source/content/blog/makam-tutorial-01.md

 Let's ruminate on this: given a query on `parse_expr`, what would happen if the second argument was a fully-known abstract syntax tree, whereas the first argument was fully unknown?
-In that case, we would be reconstructing the concrete syntax of an abstract syntax tree -- namely, we would be using this predicate as a pretty-printer for our terms.[^2] So maybe `parse_expr` is not such a great name for our predicate, since we could use it both as a parser and a pretty-printer of expressions.
+In that case, we would be reconstructing the concrete syntax of an abstract syntax tree — namely, we would be using this predicate as a pretty-printer for our terms.[^2] So maybe `parse_expr` is not such a great name for our predicate, since we could use it both as a parser and a pretty-printer of expressions.

-[^2]: The reality is more complicated of course -- using the same predicate for both kinds of queries is not always possible for free, or will not always terminate.
+[^2]: The reality is more complicated of course — using the same predicate for both kinds of queries is not always possible for free, or will not always terminate.
 In a later post, we will explore this more in-depth.

 How about writing the predicate itself?
 Makam already has a `syntax` library that can help us implement syntax predicates like these by only giving a grammar for our language, similar to how parser generators are used in other languages.
-The details of how the library works is a topic for another time; it is also a relatively recent development, so its exact details might change.
-For now, I will just give an example of how to use it for the language we have defined in this post, and will just say that the parsing aspect of the library is based on [PEG parsing](https://pdos.csail.mit.edu/papers/parsing:popl04.pdf)[^3] and I am using an adaptation
+I will give an example of how to use it for the language we have defined in this post, and will just say that the parsing aspect of the library is based on [PEG parsing](https://pdos.csail.mit.edu/papers/parsing:popl04.pdf)[^3] and I am using an adaptation